-The program, developed and implemented by ASU and the Superior Court in Maricopa County, is designed to prepare students who are fluent in Spanish and English for a career in court interpreting.
+The program, developed and implemented by the College of Extended Education and the Superior Court of Maricopa County, is designed to prepare students who are fluent in Spanish and English for a career in court interpreting.
 The program provides comprehensive training that focuses on interpretation, translation, and legal skills needed to be an effective court interpreter.
 The program is not designed to teach participants the languages.
 Applicants fluent in English and Spanish must successfully complete oral and written examinations before acceptance into the program.
 For more information, call 480/965-9200.

-This certificate is geared toward professional development and Continuing Education Units (CEUs) are available.
+This certificate is geared toward professional development, and Continuing Education Units (CEUs) are available.
 This certificate is not for academic credit.